-When processing audio recordings or surveillance with audio, we often create a forensic transcript.
-A forensic transcript is the scientific observation of words under controlled conditions, and accompanies an audio enhancement.
+When processing audio recordings or surveillance with audio, we often create a forensics transcript.
+A forensics transcript is the scientific observation of words under controlled conditions, and accompanies an audio enhancement.
 Audio enhancement is the process of removing unwanted sound and enhancing the wanted sound.
 Usually, the wanted sound is dialogue.
-If after the enhancement, the audio is still difficult to hear, that is when we will do a forensic transcript.
-We then add on the forensic transcript, that is a scientific document that is signed and sworn by the expert witness as to the words that are spoken.
-Often times the forensic transcription will use the word “unintelligible”, because sometimes you can’t make out what is being said and it is best to air on the side of caution when this occurs.
+If after the enhancement, the audio is still difficult to hear, that is when we will do a forensics transcript.
+We then add on the forensics transcript, that is a scientific document that is signed and sworn by the expert witness as to the words that are spoken.
+Often times the forensics transcription will use the word “unintelligible”, because sometimes you can’t make out what is being said and it is best to air on the side of caution when this occurs.

 As forensics experts, we have processed thousands of audio recordings.
 We enhance all recordings forensically using principles accepted by the scientific community.
 Our experts have a very keen sense of hearing and have going through hearing tests to ensure they can hear different levels of sound.
 As we listen to these recordings that have been enhanced, we can hear things that the normal person can’t.
 The difference between a transcript and a forensics transcript is that the forensics transcript was created by an expert.
 Somebody who is an expert at understanding and deciphering dialogue.
 Not just with critical listening, but by also analyzing syllables and the format of words in audio recordings.